 From 1 August 2020, passengers will need to present a QR code to be able to enter Spain.
 This can be obtained from the Spain Health Travel website or the SPTH app.
-The FCO currently advise against all non-essential travel to Spain - including the Balearic and Canary Islands - but many flights are still running.
+The FCO currently advise against all non-essential travel to Spain - including the Balearic Islands and excluding the Canary Islands from 25/10/2020 - but many flights are still running.
 You may need to quarantine for 14 days when you return to the UK.

 From 9th July, 2020, all travelers must complete a health declaration form and will need to provide evidence of a negative result from a PCR test, completed within 7 days of travel to St. Lucia.